TechGrounds-Cloud8/cloud8-Killian97/assignments answers w2/NTW-01/NTW-01 answer.md

 Study about the OSI model and the TCP/IP model.

 ## Key terminology
-- i will explain most keyterms in sources
+- i will explain most keyterms in results.